maulinglawns/vault-docker/README.md

 When you have executed the final script (`04-vault-join.sh`):
 - The unseal keys and `root` token has been saved in the file: `vault-init.txt`
-- vault node 1 (http://localhost:8210) is unsealed
+- The Vault cluster is unsealed
-- Unseal node 2 (http://localhost:8220) via the web GUI
-- Unseal node 3 (http://localhost:8230) via the web GUI

 _NOTE: You only need to do this on an inital setup (or if you delete the docker volumes).
 Otherwise you can simply unseal Vault with the keys in_ `vault-init.txt`